moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 At the end of a simulation, modules output the updated values for state variables.
 The output for carbon pools is in the form of an array (sparse matrix).
 The array includes information about the source pool, the sink pool, and the amount of flux.
 The module output is shared with the unit controller within FLINT.

-In terms of the FLINT programming framework, there are internal and external modules.
-The internal modules tend to be generic utility modules, for example, for producing output tables.
-While external modules are regionally or nationally specific.
-By using modules and separating the generic and specific, FLINT’s framework remains highly flexible and new modules can be ‘plugged in’ as they are developed.
-Adding or developing modules is an advanced topic, which will not be covered here.
-If you would like to implement a new module, please reach out on `#modules-and-gbcm` on [Slack](https://join.slack.com/t/mojaglobal/shared_invite/zt-o6ta1ug0-rVLjAo460~d7JbZ~HpFFtw).

 Modules run over "simulation units".
 A simulation unit can represent a spatial area, such as a forest, or it can represent an emissions source, such as livestock.
 When the simulation unit refers to a geographical  area, it is known as a "land unit".
 FLINT is responsible for managing the processing of simulation units over time.

-### Modules

-Modules are the building blocks of FLINT.
-They contain the operations that describe the ecological processes driving carbon changes in the landscape.
-This case study provides information regarding the major modules present in FLINT.

 ### Pools